love-0710/DCASE-Audio-Classification/README.md

 - [30 GB Dataset](https://zenodo.org/records/3819968)
 - [11 GB Dataset](https://zenodo.org/records/4767109)

+Click on the links above to access the datasets.

 ## Project Overview

 - The goal of this project was to develop an audio classification model to classify the acoustic scenes present in the audio recordings.
 Initially, a smaller subset of the dataset (11 GB) was used with basic parameters, achieving an accuracy of 58%.